mstade/address/README.md

 ## Adding a resource view to the DOM

-Often you will be requesting a view of a paticular resource which you want to display in the page.
+Often you will be requesting a view of a particular resource which you want to display in the page.
 As mentioned, the default accept type of a request is "application/x.nap.view".
 The response to a request with this header will be a response object in which the `.body` property will contain a view function which can be invoked on a DOM node.